Living with Dog Dementia

 Once a dog has been diagnosed with dementia, you’ll be advised how to best help them according to their personal needs and history.
 Your vet may offer you medication or advise changes to their dog diet.
 There are also supplements that can help to relieve symptoms of canine dementia.

 Here at Petz Park, we have your dog's brain health covered.
-Brain Support for Dogs is a tasty powder that helps to keep your dog's mind ticking on.
+Brain Support for Dogs is a tasty powder that is designed to keep your dog's mind ticking on.
 Most dogs will need just one scoop a day to support their memory, brain function and improve alertness as they age.

 There are also steps you can take to make your dog feel better.